Meet Mr. B

-Mr. B came from a prominent Canadian family who were part of the Muskoka well to do.
+Mr. B came from a prominent Canadian family who was part of the Muskoka well-to-do.
 Mr. B had been in the music business for thirty years, playing bass, drums, and guitar for many major music superstars.

 Any hoot, this distinguished gentleman had a private jet, a recording studio in Muskoka, and was part owner of a major staging company.
 However, he was cut off his fortune because he had a calamity with a fashion model in 2008, making him an outcast from his social circles, and forbidden from entering his three 8 million dollar mansions in the Toronto area.
 “I have three ex-wives,” he told me, “I love them all equally.
 I have no favorites.”
 Lucky him!

 Mr. B promised drama, which led him to the east end of Toronto, where he was holed up in his grandmother’s residence.
 On his blackberry was a list of all the prominent people, all the who’s who in entertainment and government.
 “I am a member of the one percent,” he would say offhand, “My father would drill that into my head since I was a kid.”
 The pensive man would stop to smoke a cigarette, “you don’t hold it against me because I have some bucks?
 That I come from money?
 Do you?”
 He would then exude a dog-like smile and expand it into a grin of delight.